Jupita-io/java/README.md

 ## Classes
 The available product under the Android SDK is Jupita.

-Jupita can be constructed directly using the public constructor but it is highly recommended to use the Touchpoint.Builder class to build the product.
+Jupita can be constructed directly using the public constructor but it is highly recommended to use the Jupita.Builder class to build the product.
 This will ensure that mistakes are not made while building Jupita.

 ```
 String token = “your-token”;
-Touchpoint touchpoint = new Touchpoint.Builder(getApplicationContext())
+Jupita touchpoint = new Jupita.Builder(getApplicationContext())
                                     .setToken(token)
                                     .setTouchpoint_id("2")
                                     .build();